MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 ---
 title: "Manage projects | MicrosoftDocs"
-description: "Instructions for managing projects with Dynamics 365 Customer Voice" ms.date: 12/04/2020 ms.service: dynamics-365-customervoice
+description: "All the created and shared projects are available under All projects.
+This topic explains how to manage projects created with Dynamics 365 Customer Voice." ms.date: 12/04/2020 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article